confluentinc/tutorials/joining-table-table/kstreams/README.md

         .map((key, rating) -> new KeyValue<>(rating.id(), rating))
         .toTable(Materialized.with(Serdes.Long(), ratingSerde));
 ```
-We need to have the same id as the table, so first we'll use a `KStream.map` operator to set the rating id as the key then use the `KStream.toTable` to get a table.
-The `Rating` class id uses the same id as the movie.
+We need to have the same ID as the table, so first we'll use a `KStream.map` operator to set the rating ID as the key, and then use the `KStream.toTable` to get a table.
+The `Rating` class ID is the same ID as the movie.

 Now you use a [ValueJoiner](https://kafka.apache.org/36/javadoc/org/apache/kafka/streams/kstream/ValueJoiner.html) specifying how to construct the joined value of the two tables: